‘Alarming’ jump in proportion of knife assault hospital cases aged under 18

 The data includes only patients who have been admitted to hospital for a period of care, and does not cover people who attended an A&E department but who were not subsequently admitted to hospital.

-Dr Adrian Boyle, president of The Royal College of Emergency Medicine, said the body is sharing anonymous information about knife crime with the police to help prevent further crime.
+Dr Adrian Boyle, president of the Royal College of Emergency Medicine (RCEM), said the body is sharing anonymous information about knife crime with the police to help prevent further crime.

 “At RCEM we recognise the devastating consequences of violence including knife crime on individuals and communities, and the emotional toll of responding to these events on medics and other emergency services,” he said.